-There are two reliable epidemiology studies (69, 98) on menstrual cycle parameters in women exposed occupationally to styrene.
-Two other studies (99, 100) evaluated serum prolactin in women with occupational styrene exposures and correlated serum prolactin with urinary measurements of styrene metabolites and one study (101) evaluated the association between styrene exposure and serum prolactin in a mixed, but mostly male, population.
-There are five epidemiology studies (the first of which is presented in two citations) with information on spontaneous abortion in women with likely occupational exposures to styrene (64, 65, 102-105).
+There are 3 epidemiology studies (78, 107, 114) on menstrual cycle parameters in women exposed occupationally to styrene or styrene plus other chemicals.
+Two other studies (108, 109) evaluated serum prolactin in women with occupational styrene exposures and correlated serum prolactin with urinary measurements of styrene metabolites and 2 studies (29, 110) evaluated the association between styrene exposure and serum prolactin in a mixed, but mostly male, population.
+There are five epidemiology studies (the first of which is presented in two citations) with information on spontaneous abortion in women with likely occupational exposures to styrene (73, 74, 112-115).
 None of these studies included measurements of styrene exposure in women but inferred exposure based on job descriptions.

-A study of men with styrene exposure in a reinforced plastics plant (106) reported semen analysis results, but was not useful due to the presence of other exposures in the workplace and the lack of a suitable control group.
+A study of men with styrene exposure in a reinforced plastics plant (116) reported semen analysis results, but was not useful due to the presence of other exposures in the workplace and the lack of a suitable control group.
 There are four studies involving men exposed occupationally to styrene that can be used in the evaluation process.
-One study (110, 111) evaluated semen analysis parameters at early employment and after 2-6 months of employment.
-Another study (107) evaluated the incidence of spontaneous abortion in the wives of male workers.
-Two additional studies (108, 112, 113) evaluated time-to-pregnancy in married male workers who had fathered pregnancies.
+One study (120, 121) evaluated semen analysis parameters at early employment and after 2-6 months of employment.
+Another study (117) evaluated the incidence of spontaneous abortion in the wives of male workers.
+Two additional studies (118, 122, 123) evaluated time-to-pregnancy in married male workers who had fathered pregnancies.

-There are no studies specifically on female reproductive toxicity in experimental animal studies that can be used in the evaluation process.
-A two-dose (plus placebo) study using oral administration in male rats can be used to evaluate specific endpoints (enzymes in testicular homogenates, epididymal sperm concentration).
-There is a rat multigeneration study using two drinking water exposure levels of styrene that can be used to assess treatment effects on reproductive success.
+There are no studies specifically on female reproductive toxicity in experimental animals that can be used in the evaluation process.
+There is a two-dose (plus placebo) study using oral administration in male rats that evaluated specific endpoints (enzymes in testicular homogenates, epididymal sperm concentration).
+This study is of limited utility in the assessment of male reproductive toxicity.
+There is a rat multi-generation study using two drinking water exposure levels of styrene that can be used to assess treatment effects on reproductive success.
 A multidose level two-generation toxicity study was also conducted in rats exposed through inhalation.